 The ranges of environmental conditions specified in this standard are typical of indoor environments.
-In order for a device or measurement system to meet this standard's specifications, it must meet the requirements in this Section 7 shall be met, including the requirements for the high and low ranges of temperature and humidity.
+In order for a device or measurement system to meet this standard's specifications, requirements in this Section 7 shall be met, including the requirements for the high and low ranges of temperature and humidity.

-7.6.1 Star Chambers
+7.6.1 Star Facilities

-Demonstrations of compliance with performance criteria required in Section 7 shall be conducted in a STAR chamber.
-As described in Section 3, Results of testing in a STAR conducted for other purposes other than compliance with this standard could are permitted to partially or fully suffice to demonstrate compliance with this standard.
+Demonstrations of compliance with performance criteria required in Section 7 shall be conducted in a test chamber meeting the definition of a STAR chamber as defined in Section 4.
+Results of testing in a STAR conducted for purposes other than compliance with this standard are permitted to partially or fully suffice to demonstrate compliance with this standard.

-Tests conducted under conditions other than the controlled conditions of a STAR are shall be insufficient to determine whether the requirements of this standard have been met.
+Tests conducted under conditions other than the controlled conditions of a STAR shall be insufficient to determine whether the requirements of this standard have been met.